SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/developing-microservice.md

 #### Upload goal

 The upload goal is responsible for deploying the microservice to a server.
-There are three options to configure the server url and credentials:
+There are three options to configure the server URL and credentials:

 * _settings.xml_ - Maven global configuration placed at *~/.m2/settings.xml*
 * _pom.xml_ - Maven project configuration file